 - Earn 1.25 miles per dollar.
 Cardholders receive 1.25 miles per dollar spent on all purchases with no limit.
+Like the Venture card, cardholders also earn 10x the miles when they pay with their card at hotels.com/venture.
 Miles can be redeemed for one cent each as statement credits toward travel purchases such as airfare, hotels, car rentals and cruises.

 - Less spending to receive the sign-up bonus.
 New applicants receive 20,000 miles, worth $200, after spending $1,000 within the first three months of account opening.

 - No foreign transaction fees.
 There are no fees imposed on transactions processed outside of the U.S., unlike many cards that charge as much as a 3% fee on these purchases.

 - Lower rate of return on rewards.
 At just 1.25 miles per dollar, this is less than the double miles offered by the Venture Rewards card.

 - High interest rate.
 Like the Venture Rewards card, this card has a standard rate of 13.24% - 23.24% (Variable), which is higher than other non-rewards cards.

 - Lower sign-up bonus.
 The sign-up bonus of 20,000 miles is half of what the Venture Rewards card offers.

 What are the key differences between Venture Rewards and the VentureOne?